seedprod/seedprod-jekyll/_drafts/2015-30-01-wordpress-customer-service-lessons-learned.markdown

 I want to make it clear that we believe in our product and that we are always available if a problem occurs in the future.
 Also I want to make it clear who they are talking to.
 If you have multiple people providing support then this helps as they move up the support chain.

 * Respond within the first 12 hours.
-I typically aim for 2 hour response during business hours but some companies I have dealt with take 48 hours or longer.
+I typically aim for 2 hour response during business hours but some companies I have dealt will take 48 hours or longer.
 In my opinion this is unacceptable.
-If you can't respond within 2 days then it's time to hire help.
+If it take 2 days to respond then it's time to hire help.

 * Most customers just want a quick resolution to their issue.
 Try to be as to the point as possible with human tone.
 I typically include what is the source of the problem and the resolution.